 Outdoor Living

-How Two Mccombs Entrepreneurs With a Love for Time Spent Outside Built a Company
+How Two McCombs Entrepreneurs With a Love for Time Spent Outside Built a Company

 Kevin Long, MBA ’23, spent the first Thanksgiving of the COVID-19 pandemic around a backyard fire with family and friends.
 It was a safe way to celebrate the holiday together, but the cold weather cut short the fun.